VictorBarbosa/opencv-angular/README.md

 # OpencvAngular

-> # This library was create to help angular user to use Opencv library
+> # This Wrapper was created to help angular user to use Opencv library

 ## How to set up